-Students are expected to declare their major no later than the time of registration for the fourth semester.
-Major declaration forms are available through the Registrar's Office webpage and must be signed by the student and their adviser.
+Students are expected to declare their major no later than the time of registration for the fourth semester (sophomore year).
+At this time, there is a Major Declarathon where curriculum and program advising is available and an introduction to the process is presented.